-- 1. Adopting the affordability standard recommended by the Select Committee and promoting its use with the legislature and other stakeholders as it carries out its mission to help students pay for college and to support effective postsecondary policymaking through its role as a source of impartial research and analysis. - 2.
+- Adopting the affordability standard recommended by the Select Committee and promoting its use with the legislature and other stakeholders as it carries out its mission to help students pay for college and to support effective postsecondary policymaking through its role as a source of impartial research and analysis. - 2.
 Preparing the annual affordability report called for in the Select Committee's report. - 3.
 Participating, along with VSC and UVM as well as executive agencies like the Agency on Education, the Department of Labor and the Agency on Community and Economic Development, in developing a proposed set of priority postsecondary education goals for Vermont.
 Once this set of goals is agreed upon, they should be forwarded to the Governor and Legislature for affirmation. - 4.
+Collaborating with the Agency on Education in developing a plan for implementing the legislature's stated intent of requiring completion of a FAFSA as a condition of high school graduation. - 3.5.
 Preparing an annual report regarding progress toward achieving attainment of the state goals.